-Operating income before special items resulted in a gain of \$5.0 million for fiscal 2009.
-This is a year over year decrease of \$0.9 million from fiscal 2008, as compared to a decrease of \$12.8 million from fiscal 2007 to fiscal 2008.
-As indicated in detail below, changes in the special allowance subsidy program due to loan mix changes as well as the interest rate environment were the key components for the operating income variance.
-The primary factor impacting the change in net assets before special items was the reduction in the lender yield on the Authority's assets, which is represented by the \$70.0 million decline in special allowance subsidy, the \$39.4 million reduction in interest income and the \$13.3 million reduction in interest subsidies totaling \$122.7 million, which exceeds the \$107.2 million reduction in interest expense on the bonds that finance those assets.
-Additionally, fiscal 2009 saw reductions of \$4.3 million in investment income due to a lower yield on investments during the period.
-Operating income in fiscal 2009 benefited from a \$9.2 million reduction in loan premium expenses from \$30.8 million in fiscal 2008 to \$21.6 million in fiscal 2009, and from \$2.6 million in servicing fee income.
+When adjusted for the net gain on extinguishment of debt and the ECASLA put and lender fee income which totaled \$159.0 million the Authority's core operating revenue declined \$88.7 million or 46%.
+As indicated in detail below, changes in the special allowance subsidy program due to loan mix changes as well as the interest rate environment were the key components for the core operating revenue variance.
+The primary factor impacting the change in net assets before net gain on the extinguishment of debt and the ECASLA related income was the reduction in the lender yield on the Authority's assets, which is represented by the \$41.7 million decline in special allowance subsidy, the \$42.6 million reduction in interest income and the \$7.2 million reduction in interest subsidies totaling \$91.5 million, which exceeds the \$72.3 million reduction in interest expense on the bonds that finance those assets.
+Additionally, fiscal 2010 saw reductions of \$1.7 million in investment income due to a lower yield on investments during the period.
+Operating income in fiscal 2010 benefited from \$7.1 million in servicing fee revenue.

-Total operating revenue decreased 37% from fiscal 2008 to fiscal 2009 as compared to a 19% decrease from fiscal 2007 to fiscal 2008.
-The decrease in special allowance is a result of the drop in the 90-day AA financial commercial paper rate (CP rate) from an average of 4.1% in fiscal 2008 to an average of 1.7% in fiscal 2009 and an increase in the percentage of loans in the portfolio subject to a rebate of excess special allowance payments.
+Total operating revenue increased 36% from fiscal 2009 to fiscal 2010 as compared to a 37% decrease from fiscal 2008 to fiscal 2009.
+As noted above the primary reason for the increase was related to the net gain on the extinguishment of debt.
+The decrease in special allowance is a result of the drop in the 90-day AA financial commercial paper rate (CP rate) from an average of 1.7% in fiscal 2009 to an average of 0.28% in fiscal 2010 and an increase in the percentage of loans in the portfolio subject to negative special allowance payments.
 For example, federal law requires the Authority to charge a parent an 8.5% interest rate on a PLUS loan originated after July 1, 2006, which the Authority collects from the parent borrower.
 However, the Authority only earns a yield on that loan at the CP rate plus 1.94%.
-The CP rate for quarter ended June 30, 2009 was just 0.41%, which means the Authority's annual yield for that quarter was only 2.35%.
-The Authority is required to rebate the additional interest paid by the borrower of 6.15% (8.5% - 2.35%) to the U. S. Department of Education through the rebate of excess special allowance.
+The CP rate for quarter ended June 30, 2010 was just 0.41%, which means the Authority's annual yield for that quarter was only 2.35%.
+The Authority is required to rebate the additional interest paid by the borrower of 6.15% (8.5% - 2.35%) to the Department through the rebate of excess special allowance.
 Examples of the rates driving student loans and an explanation regarding 9.5% floor income follow in the next several paragraphs.